ganglia/ganglia-nagios-bridge/README.txt

 Copy nagios-bridge.conf to a suitable location (default /etc/ganglia) and amend it as required.

-Add ganglia-nagios-bridge.py to crontab
+Add ganglia-nagios-bridge to crontab
-- it can be run every 1 or 5 minutes typically
+- it can be run every 1 to 5 minutes typically
-- it must run as the nagios user (to create files in the checkresult spool directory)
+- it must run as the nagios user so it will have permission to create files in the checkresult spool directory

 e.g.

 cat > /etc/crontab << EOF
 # poll metrics from Ganglia, update Nagios
-* * * * * nagios /usr/local/bin/ganglia-nagios-bridge.py
+* * * * * nagios /usr/local/bin/ganglia-nagios-bridge
 EOF

 Limitations and troubleshooting